ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## System Components

-{{notionalarch}} shows the main components in a typical device with an REE.
+{{notionalarch}} shows the main components in a typical device with REE and TEE.
 Full descriptions of components not previously defined are provided below.
 Interactions of all components are further explained in the following paragraphs.